My Discovery Journey with DM in Dogs

 I have learned so very much about ‘Dogs and Degenerative Myelopathy (DM)’ in recent years, after also having learned and done so much work with Lyme disease issues.
 Did you know the two are connected?
 It’s crazy!!
 Let’s dig into that.

-I worked with a dog named Gus two years ago.
+I worked with a dog named Gus five years ago.
 He’d been diagnosed with DM.
 What I did not know at that time, was that he’d been diagnosed with Lyme disease two years earlier.
 And at that time, his Lyme numbers had been so high the vet didn’t know how Gus could still be alive.
 He had been treated with antibiotics which, of course, had minimal impact.

 When I first met Gus, he was like a statue – stiff from head to tail.
 If they put him down on all fours, he’d just tip over.
 No flinching, nothing.
 I’d never seen such a thing before!
 I couldn’t get him out of my head!